Lazigerbill/sql-worldcup-lesson/_episodes/02-sql_data_management/01-sql-basic-queries.md

 ## Order of execution

 Another note for ordering.
 We don’t actually have to display a column to sort by it.
-For example, let’s say we want to order the birds by their species ID, but we only want to see genus and species.
+For example, let’s say we want to order the Team Initials FRA by their MatchID, but we only want to see Player Name and Shirt Number.

-    SELECT genus, species
+    SELECT Player Name, Shirt Number
-    FROM species
+    FROM WorldCupPlayers
-    WHERE taxa = 'Bird'
+    WHERE Team Initials = 'FRA'
-    ORDER BY species_id ASC;
+    ORDER BY MatchID ASC;

 We can do this because sorting occurs earlier in the computational pipeline than field selection.